-Dr. Anna Himler Biology Assistant Professor
+Dr. Anna Himler Biology Associate Professor

 University of Arizona Research Associate, National Science Foundation Co-Investigator, (DEB-1020460).
 Investigating the mechanisms by which endosymbionts manipulate their whitefly host.
 2010 – 2013.